IanPhilips/UnityOculusAndroidVRBrowser/README.md

 # UnityAndroidVRBrowser
 This is a fully functioning Android plugin in-game 3D web browser based on the GeckoView browser engine from Mozilla and works on the Oculus Go.
 It's adapted from Eyeflite's hands-free browser and you'll find lots of API calls intended for hands-free use.
 The demo project does not work with controller buttons other than the thumbpad, i.e. no scrolling with the controller.
-It should work on any android device, though you'll have to adapt/add in the Unity input module to support your device.
+It should work on any android device with the Oculus SDK, though you'll have to adapt/add in the Unity input module to support your device.

 Note: I don't really work in VR at the moment so contributers are welcome and needed.